 It’s well-known that many employers look for graduates with a 2.1 degree classification or higher.
 For those that end up with a 2.2, it can feel like your hard work was for nothing and your career prospects aren’t looking great.
 This isn’t the case!

-Jobs with a 2.2 degree are out there
+2.2 degree graduate jobs are out there

 Employers are becoming more open minded

-The good news is many employers are becoming more open minded when it comes to the graduates they employ.
+The good news is many employers are becoming more open-minded when it comes to the graduates they employ.
 Having a specific degree or a specific grade isn’t all that important for many roles as it isn’t always the best indicator of how well you will perform at work.

 Read the small print